 Do not trust that the top of your wall is level.
 You will need to make sure your shiplap strip is as close to the top of the wall as possible but still level.
 So before mounting it into the studs, use your level to double check.

 Shoot two nails into each stud, about 4 inches apart.
 Move along the wall and continue to mount where the chalk line shows you.

-Remember when I said to paint the top of your shiplap?
+Remember when I said to paint the top of the shiplap?
 Here is why.
 Now you will install the next piece and not have to paint it.
-You could paint the slits after the pieces are installed all together but I was worried too much paint would build up in them and fill in the slits.
+You could paint the spaces after the pieces are installed all together but I was worried too much paint would build up in them and fill in the slits.
 Do what is easiest for you!

 You will fill in your holes from the nails and any other slits that you do not want to be seen.
 This is super easy!
 Squish it onto your finger, rub it into the hole.
 BOOM.

 Once this area is ALL dry (make sure of this even though it drys quickly), you will sand off the excess.
 Your wall will be covered in spots.
 Do not worry, the paint will cover these.

 Now you will add your final coat of paint.
 Be extra careful to not get paint into the slits.
 If you do, grab a piece of paper and run the edge into the slit to take out the paint.
 I used a brush instead of my roller to avoid excess paint.